Jitendrap1702/pop/README.md

 }
 ```

-The framework provides many common layer and view animatable properties out of box.
+The framework provides many common layers and views animatable properties out of the box.
 You can animate a custom property by creating a new instance of the class.
 In this example, we declare a custom volume property:

 #### Objective-C